ElAfiaAbdellatif/ElAfiaAbdellatif.github.io/_pages/about.md

     <p>123 Mohammed Ben Abdallah Regragui Avenue, Madinat Al Irfane, BP 713, Agdal</p>
     <p> Rabat, Morocco</p>

-news: False  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-#social: False # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 I am a Full Professor at the Higher National School of Computer Science and System Analysis (ENSIAS), holding a Ph.D. in Operational Research from the University of Sherbrooke, awarded in 1999.
 Currently, I serve as the Coordinator of the Artificial Intelligence Engineering Program (2IA).
 My research focuses on cutting-edge areas such as machine learning, online machine learning, bio-inspired learning, neural networks, and adversarial machine learning.